ethereum/node-crawler/README.md

 # Ethereum Node Crawler

-This repository includes frontend and API for Ethereum network crawler.
-Crawler used for discovering peers is part of `devp2p` tool from [go-ethereum](https://github.com/ethereum/go-ethereum) and is currently not included in this repository.
+Crawls the network and visualizes collected data.
+This repository includes backend, API and frontend for Ethereum network crawler.

-API software reads raw database of nodes data crawled from the network, filters it, caches and serves as API.
-Frontend is a web interface which reads data from the API and visualizes them as a dashboard.
+[Backend](./crawler) is based on [devp2p](https://github.com/ethereum/go-ethereum/tree/master/cmd/devp2p) tool.
+It tries to connect to discovered nodes, fetches info about them and creates a database.
+[API](./api) software reads raw node database, filters it, caches and serves as API.
+[Frontend](./frontend) is a web application which reads data from the API and visualizes them as a dashboard.

 Features:
 - Advanced filtering, allows you to add filters for a customized dashboard
 - Drilldown support, allows you to drill down the data to find interesting trends
-- Network upgrade readiness overview, currently supports predefined filters for London upgrade
+- Network upgrade readiness overview
 - Responsive mobile design

 ## Contribute